Signed in as:

 ---

 Suzanne Kelly is a retired Chesterfield County teacher with degrees in business education and English.
-She taught for 47 years in North Carolina and in various county junior and senior high schools.
+She taught for 47 years in North Carolina and in various Chesterfield County junior and senior high schools.
 In 2001, she and Dr. Sarah Mansfield created Teachers for Tomorrow, a program for juniors and seniors interested in becoming teachers.
 The program has been used at James River and Midlothian High Schools since then.
 Suzanne began her teaching career in Chesterfield in the LLI building in 1969 and returned as a member in 2015.

 ---